 CNAME?
 MX Record?
 If you are as confused as a chameleon in a bag of skittles fear not!
 DNS (Domain Name System) records are actually pretty easy to understand.

 A stands for Address.
-Every website in the world has a specific numerical address called a internet protocol address (IP for short).
-For example the IP Address of www.google.com is 22.214.171.124 (you can actually type these numbers into the url bar of your browser and it will open up Google).
-However these numbers would be hard for people to remember so domain names like www.yourwebsite.com were introduced.
+Every website in the world has a specific numerical address called an internet protocol address (IP for short).
+For example, the IP Address of www.google.com is 126.96.36.199 (you can actually type these numbers into the URL bar of your browser and it will open up Google).
+However, these numbers would be hard for people to remember so domain names like www.yourwebsite.com were introduced.
 An A Record simply maps your domain to your IP Address so that when someone types in your domain, they will be forwarded to the correct IP Address.

 Adding an MX record:

-If you are using G Suite (Google Apps), Office 365, or GoDaddy for your email just click the relevant button and your MX Records will automatically be added.
-However you can have other email providers as well.
+If you are using G Suite, Microsoft Office 365, or GoDaddy Email Service for your email REI BlackBook does offer DNS Templates for you to use.
+This will assist you by applying the MX Records.
+However, if you can have another email provider.
 They would need to supply their MX records to you.
 Then you would copy them into the fields.